Frequently Asked Questions

 1. What is Celox

 Celox is a very effective hemostat granule.
-It is made of a propriety composition which contains chitosan.
+It is made of a proprietary composition which contains chitosan.
 Chitosan is a natural polymer extracted from shrimp shells and highly purified.
 Celox’s composition is protected by 3 patent applications.

 2. How does Celox work?